giellalt/lang-sme/sme.md

+* * *
-Divvun & Giellatekno - open source grammars for Sámi and other languages
+<small>This (part of) documentation was generated from [../src/fst/phonology-L2.twolc](http://github.com/giellalt/lang-sme/blob/main/../src/fst/phonology-L2.twolc)</small>Divvun & Giellatekno - open source grammars for Sámi and other languages